Quantum-Dynamics-Hub/libra-code/src/libra_py/README.md

      [Ref: Pereverzev, A.; Sewell, T. D. Obtaining the Hessian from the Force Covariance Matrix:
       Application to Crystalline Explosives PETN and RDX.
 J. Chem.
 Phys.
 2015, 142, 134110]
    * compute_dynmat(R, D, E, params)
+   * get_xyz(E, R, M, U, mode) - the auxiliary function to generate an xyz in the format good for py3Dmol visualization

 ## nve_md.py - functions for doing NVE MD in a maximally-Pythonic way